Connect with us

 Keep in mind, I’m no artist, so if any of you artists out there want to ameliorate my Rolycoly evolution images I conjured up with AI, feel free to drop me a line in the comments or contact me directly.

-What do you think of our Rolycoly evolution redesign?
+Did Pokemon get Rolycoly’s evolution wrong?
 Should Coalossal have been a train Pokemon?
 Or do you like the rock-volcano monster look that it ended up with in Pokemon Sword and Shield?
 Let us know in the comments.

 Written By